 In August, the group will begin studying "Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants" by Robin Wall Kimmerer.
 The reading schedule is soon to be announced.
 All are welcome to join us as we come together for fellowship, devotions, and study seeking to follow more closely in the way of Jesus.

 On Tuesday, March 10th, 6:00pm-7:30pm, we will continue our series of monthly educational opportunities to learn more about a diversity of religious traditions is on hiatus during the COVID-19 pandemic.
 You are encouraged to continue your own explorations of various faiths as you continue to grow in understanding our diverse neighbors (both near and far) and be empowered to love them more fully.

 Iowa's Natural Resources and Outdoor Recreation Trust Fund

-On a Sunday in February (exact date yet to be determined), we will continue our series of monthly educational opportunities to address the great moral challenge of the ecological crisis.
+On Sunday, February 23rd, we will continue our series of monthly educational opportunities to address the great moral challenge of the ecological crisis.

 During the February session, State Representative Wes Breckenridge, representing Iowa House District 29, and Steve Falck, Senior Policy Advocate for the Environmental Law and Policy Center, spoke about Iowa's Natural Resources and Outdoor Recreation Trust Fund.
 In 2010, 63% of Iowans voted to create the Trust Fund, which is a permanent and protected funding source.
 However, the fund remains empty to this day because it requires a state sales tax increase of 3/8ths of a cent for funding.
 Breckenridge will share about what initiatives the Trust Fund is set up to provide and address its connections to the state house.